-If you would like to transition to become a practicing CFP, you must:
+To transition from a non-practicing CFP to a practicing CFP, you must:

-- Be on the ASIC Financial Adviser Register with Status = current - Complete Observations One and Two
+- Be on the ASIC Financial Adviser Register with Status = current - · Complete Observations One and Two

 Academics as CFP® professionals

 The FAAA defines an academic professional as serving in the capacity as a full-time or adjunct faculty member responsible for the planning and delivery of financial planning related topics at an approved provider.
 The academic must be the primary instructor of the unit/subject/course and must be responsible for creating course syllabus, content and assessments for the course.
 With this in mind, the FAAA believes that an academic's role fall into the definition of indirect support to the financial planning process.